Make plans to join us for the 10th Annual Rosemont Wine & Art Festival!

 Birdie’s Pimento Cheese – Robin Allen – South Hill, VA

 We’re a mom-and-pop company, sharing the love of pimento cheese.
 Birdie’s Pimento Cheese is made in small batches that show a different side of this southern staple.
 Birdie’s has a little less mayonnaise and a lot more flavor than your average cheese spread!

-The elegant splendor of our crystalline glaze has never ending possibilities offering the opportunity to combine Time chemistry knowledge and Janete sculpture and pottery background to design and create unusual decorative and functional pieces.
+Janet and Timothy Moran began their collaborative clay adventure in 2002 in Southern West Virginia.
+The elegance of their crystalline glaze on porcelain has never ending possibilities offering the opportunity to combine Tim’s chemistry knowledge and Janet’s sculpture and pottery background to design and create decorative and functional pieces.

 Dexter Covington quit his job as a computer operator in 1972 to become a full-time metal sculptor.
 His unique garden sculptures are made of recycled steel, and consists mostly of herons, praying mantis, and dragonflies.
 What he enjoys most about his work is constantly creating new ideas and designs.

 JJ and George Doyle – Union Level, VA

 Paintings & Handmade Leather